RedisLabs/redislabs-docs/content/rs/concepts/compatibility.md

     blocked and produce an error when executed:
     - MOVE
     - SELECT
-- Because data persistency and backups are managed from RS's management UI, the following commands are blocked:
+- Because data persistence and backups are managed from RS's management UI, the following commands are blocked:
     - BGREWRITEAOF
     - BGSAVE